 The West Fork of Rock Creek Cabin is located on the western edge of the Beaverhead-Deerlodge National Forest and is open for reservations year-round.
 It is a large cabin that provides a great experience in the mountains of southwestern Montana.
 The cabin offers access to numerous trails and wildlife viewing, as well as a comfortable place to picnic and spend the nights.
 The West Fork of ROck Creek is located just behind the cabin and is great spot to go fishing or take a quick dip to cool off in the warm summer months.

-There are three structures at the site, which was once used as a Forest Service Guard Station and later as a youth camp.
+There are three cabins at the site, which was once used as a Forest Service Guard Station and later as a youth camp.
 Only the large cabin has been restored and is available to the public.
-The smaller cabins are damaged and are not available to rent.
+The smaller cabins are damaged and are not currently available to rent.

 The site can typically be accessed by vehicle, depending on conditions.
 Excessive snowfall may require renters to walk about 200 yards from the plowed highway to the cabin.
 Guests are responsible for their own travel arrangements and safety, and must bring all of their own amenities.